 Discriminating among possible answers was posed as a learning problem.
 Our goal was to train a learning algorithm capable of selecting from a set of possible candidates the answer that most likely satisfies the question.
 We selected as features the values computed by the local indexing.
-We use five attributes: 1) the number of times the possible answer was labeled as the entity class of the question; 2) the number of times the possible answer and the context of the question, excluding named entities; 4) the number of entities that matched the entities in the question, and 5) the frequency of the possible answer along the whole collection of documents.
-With these attributes, we then trained a bagged ensemble of classifiers using as base learning algorithm the rule induction algorithm J48 [9].
+We used five attributes: 1) the number of times the possible answer was labeled as the entity class of the question; 2) the number of times the possible entity appeared labeled as a different entity class; 3) number of words in common in the context of the possible answer and the context of the question, excluding named entities; 4) the number of entities that matched the entities in the question, and 5) the frequency of the possible answer along the whole collection of documents.
+With these attributes, we then trained a bagged ensemble of classifiers using as base learning algorithm the rule induction algorithm J48 [10].